Gankra/thesis/thesis.md

 # Designing APIs for Trust

+(Haven't looked at this in a while, might be really out of date)

 It has been our experience that almost everything you want to express at a high level can be safely, efficiently, and usably expressed in an ownership-oriented system.